 Blues in the Schools

 The Chicago Blues Foundation has developed and offers the Blues on the Schools program for school-aged children.
 By passing the tradition down to the next generation, the Foundation hopes to preserve the tradition.
-Even if the kids don't assume the mantle, the program exposes them to music and cultural history.
+Even if the kids don't assume the mantle, the program exposes them to an important musical style and its cultural history.
 It is well known that learning music improves math and language skills, which are core educational objectives.
 The Foundation also notes that the the effort "break[s] down racial barriers and open[s] dialogue about cultural diversity."

 Waiting For Her Cue

 An Emerging New Style of Play